+The residents of many apartments, manufactured homes and other housing communities do not receive a bill from their local utility.
 Instead, their utility service might be submetered, included in the rent, or pro-rated among others in the community.
 A submeter allows an apartment owner or other company to purchase utility service (electric and water) and then resell that service to tenants by utilizing the submeter to record usage.

 In October 2013, an investigation by the Columbus Dispatch discovered that the practice of reselling public utility services has inflated some residential utility bills by as much as 40 percent, compared to customers who are billed directly by a public utility.

 Several bills related to the reselling of utility services have been introduced in the Ohio General Assembly.
 The Office of the Consumers’ Counsel (OCC) has been working with legislators and other stakeholders to address the concerns associated with the practice of reselling.
 In testimony before the Ohio House Finance and Appropriations Committee in April 2014, the Consumers’ Counsel provided recommendations to protect consumers from the high costs of resold public utility services.

 In March 2019, Senator Tina Maharath (D - District 3) introduced new legislation on submetering, Senate Bill 86.
 This bill would have provided consumers with some regulatory protections from the reselling of utility services.
 However, the bill never made it out of committee.